awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-service-linked-roles.md

 "Action": "iam:CreateServiceLinkedRole"
 ```

-The following is a permissions policy that allows an IAM user or role to create a service\-linked role for Spot Fleet\.
+The following is an identity\-based policy that grants permission to create a service\-linked role for Spot Fleet\.
 You can specify the service\-linked role in the policy's `Resource` field as an ARN, and the service principal for your service\-linked role as a condition, as shown\.
 For the ARN for each service, see [Service\-linked role ARN reference](#specify-service-linked-role)\.

 ```
 {